HCL-TECH-SOFTWARE/digital-experience/docs/getting_started/architecture_overview/onpremises_deployment/index.md

-# Digital Experience on Onpremise platforms
+# Digital Experience on On premise platforms

 Learn how to deploy HCL Digital Experience as a non-containerized application and optimize web content and applications to deliver differentiated, personalized experiences for your customers.